marcodallavecchia/biologistsadventure/_eat-the-world/etw003-taiwan.md

     <figcaption>Tasty, sticky rice filling wrapped in plantain leaves!
 What an exotice experience!</figcaption>
 </figure>

 While south-american envueltos are usually corn and rice based, Zhongzi are entirely formed by a filling of sticky rice together with lots of super-strong flavors.
 Some that we tried, include: **onion and mushrooms in soy sauce, and salty dried shrimp paste**.
 Wrap the rice-filled mass into bamboo leaves and tight some strings around them to keep them sealed!
-We used <a href="https://en.wikipedia.org/wiki/Cooking_banana">plantain</a> leaves, instead of bamboo, but they worked equally well after we boiled them to give them some elasticity.
+We used [plantain](https://en.wikipedia.org/wiki/Cooking_banana) leaves, instead of bamboo, but they worked equally well after we boiled them to give them some elasticity.
 Only concern: we kinda forgot we were cooking them and the water in which they were boiling ran out, and we completely ruined a pot!
 Oh well, at least the leaves protected the meal, and we still enjoyed them very much!

 ### Conclusions
 So far, this was definitely the tastiest and most surprising dish we had so far in this challenge.
 This meal is _super recommended_, unless you are too spice-sensitive or are not a great fan of Asian flavors.